rupor-github/ssh-agent-wsl/README.md

    should now list the keys you have registered in Pageant.

 You may even replace your WSL copy of ssh-agent with ssh-agen-wsl to avoid modifying scripts (oh-my-zsh may require special pluging otherwise).
+After adding keys to Windows ssh-agent you may remove them from your home .ssh directory (they are securely persisted in Windows registry, available for your account only) - do not forget to adjust IdentitiesOnly directive in your ssh config accordingly).

 NOTE: do not mix usage of ssh-agent-wsl and ssh-agent, only one of them should be used - they are using the same environment variables.